June Angela: Early years

-Working since age 5, she considered her American-Asian self, half culturally inhibited and reserved, and the other half brazenly bold with a New York state of mind as an East Coaster.
-In the attempt to straighten out her pigeon-toed feet, she was first-assigned to ballet lessons by her supportive parents.
-Plowing a trail beyond her early beginnings of ballet, jazz and tap, she always knew what she wanted to do.
-However, her parents had rules.
-There was no room to be a show biz brat or she would be out.
-She also had to do well with her school work.
-She adhered to household parameters and graduated from SUNY Empire State College at the age of 18.
+Angela is of Italian and Japanese heritage.
+Her father met her mother in Osaka, Japan, after the Korean War.
+She learned to speak Japanese as a child, when visiting her mother's relatives, but eventually forgot the language.
+She started performing in stage productions at an early age.
+Her younger brother also worked as a child actor.

-There were no Asian-American role models specific to her being initially inspired to map out a plan.
-She, as a young child was the live version of the Jan Doll in a commercial of the [Remco] Asian toy, who would raise her hand to wave hi.
-She didn’t think so much at that age about representing Asian girls as she entered the field.
-She focused on what was in front of her.
-With determination to endure in the industry by simply doing what she loved, she pushed herself forward at the beginning of her career.
-However, it was her heart, dedication and the hard work which she had applied to her show business craft that had her juggling a very busy and full life before becoming an adult.
+Angela was encouraged to pursue modeling as a young child by an acquaintance of her mother, going on to portray the live version of Remco's "Jan Doll" in a commercial for the toy, part of its Pocketbook line.

 The Short Circus

 As Julie, Angela grew up on The Electric Company.
-She was awarded an Emmy of Honor for her work on the series.
+She was awarded an Emmy of Honor in 1976 for her work on the series.
 Angela sang on the Grammy Award-winning 1971 soundtrack album of The Electric Company as well.
 Angela said she named her Short Circus character Julie after her idol at the time, Julie Andrews.

 Career highlights

 When The Electric Company began wrapping production, Angela became a regular on the first Asian American TV comedy series Mr. T and Tina (ABC) where she and her brother played Pat Morita's children.
 Numerous works in theater and television followed.
 Most notably she was nominated for Broadway's Tony and Drama Desk Award as Best Leading Actress in a Musical for Shogun: The Musical.
-In 2017, she starred opposite Danny Glover as his wife in the two-character play Yohen at East West Players in Los Angeles and currently recurs as Madame Xing, Jessica’s psychic on the ABC TV series Fresh Off the Boat.
+In 2017, she starred opposite Danny Glover as his wife in the two-character play Yohen at East West Players in Los Angeles.
+She also appeared as Madame Xing, Jessica's psychic on the ABC TV series Fresh Off the Boat.